mongodb/atlas-osb/docs/atlas-osb-readme.md

     * with manifest (to specify a manifest use `-f` with the path to a manifest)

 * Please note that Atlas-OSB does not support the free tier of cluster creation: M0 (Atlas API doesn't have such support)

-* By default, when our manifest is used, it deploys only one instance of Atlas-OSB.
-However, the number of instances can be specified by adding "instances: < count >" to the manifest, it is also possible to use `cf` command

 ## License